bitcoin/bitcoin/src/omnicore/doc/rpc-api.md

-  "issuer" : "address",           // (string) the Bitcoin address of the issuer on record "creationtxid" : "hash",        // (string) the hex-encoded creation transaction hash "fixedissuance" : true|false,   // (boolean) whether the token supply is fixed "totaltokens" : "n.nnnnnnnn"    // (string) the total number of tokens in existence }
+  "issuer" : "address",           // (string) the Bitcoin address of the issuer on record "creationtxid" : "hash",        // (string) the hex-encoded creation transaction hash "fixedissuance" : true|false,   // (boolean) whether the token supply is fixed "managedissuance" : true|false, // (boolean) whether the token supply is managed by the issuer "freezingenabled" : true|false, // (boolean) whether freezing is enabled for the property (managed properties only) "totaltokens" : "n.nnnnnnnn"    // (string) the total number of tokens in existence }
 ```